 Astrophysicist Keiichi Ohnaka from the Universidad Andrés Bello in Chile has successfully captured the first-ever close-up image of a star in another galaxy thanks to the power of the European Southern Observatory’s Very Large Telescope Interferometer (ESO’s VLTI).

 Dubbed WOH G64, the star is over 160,000 light-years from Earth within the Large Magellanic Cloud, making it the furthest stellar object to be imaged in this detail.
-It is also at least 2,000 times as massive as the Sun, earning it the nickname the “behemoth star,” and may be in the final stages of life before going supernova.
+According to estimates recently cited by the European Southern Observatory, it is also at least 2,000 times the size of the Sun, earning it the nickname the “behemoth star,” and may be in the final stages of life before going supernova.

 “For the first time, we have succeeded in taking a zoomed-in image of a dying star in a galaxy outside our own Milky Way,” said Ohnaka.
 The astrophysicist also noted that his team found an “egg-shaped cocoon closely surrounding the star,” supporting the idea it was preparing to explode.